 Office of the Dean

-Friends, HUSD welcomes this new season of learning.
-And, whatever it brings, we remain committed to our mission to "educate, form and empower academic and religious leaders to transform the church and the world; and to celebrate the religious and cultural heritage of African Americans, the African Diaspora, and Africa, as we engage in the pursuit of excellence in scholarship and ministry, driven by a passion for justice and freedom, and a relentless search for truth."
+In our new season of sustaining excellence at HUSD, we remain committed to our mission to "educate, form and empower academic and religious leaders to transform the church and the world; and to celebrate the religious and cultural heritage of African Americans, the African Diaspora, and Africa, as we engage in the pursuit of excellence in scholarship and ministry, driven by a passion for justice and freedom, and a relentless search for truth."

 In the Presence,